SemanticMediaWiki/WhatsNearby/README.md

 ![image](https://cloud.githubusercontent.com/assets/1245473/13100182/71f52ad6-d53a-11e5-8d57-3d1f94f510ee.png)

-Add a `#nearby` parser function to a page where template content is expected to be displayed for a geolocation.
+Add a `#nearby` parser function to a page where the content is expected to be displayed for a geolocation.

 ```
 {{#nearby: